 We all remember the days when Nokia ruled the cellphone landscape.
 From unbreakable bricks to bright-colored devices, it was just the way to go.
-Now, the Nokia 2720 Flip is here to recapture a little bit of that excitement.
-It’s a 4G-enabled device, complete with a 2MP camera and access to a few of the most popular apps.
+Now, the Nokia 2760 Flip is here to recapture a little bit of that excitement.
+It’s a 4G-enabled device with a 5MP camera and access to a few of the most popular apps.
 You can tap into YouTube, WhatsApp, and Google Maps right on the 2.8-inch internal display.
-Nokia’s 2720 Flip phone comes GSM unlocked, so you should be able to bring it to a number of networks.
+Nokia’s 2760 Flip phone is available from Straight Talk and Tracfone in the USA, and it’s affordable.

 Kyocera DuraXV Extreme

 Another key feature that keeps flip phones near and dear to our hearts is their almost bulletproof durability.
 The ability to drop your phone and know that it would just brush off the damage is tough to find in modern devices.
-Kyocera’s DuraXV Extreme, on the other hand, is one tough customer.
-It has a MIL-STD 810G certification, and you can grab it exclusively from Verizon.
-Like the Nokia, Kyocera’s tough phone is VoLTE ready with limited app support.
+Kyocera’s DuraXV Extreme, on the other hand, is one tough gadget.
+It has a MIL-STD 810G certification and is the best Verizon flip phone you can get at the moment.
+Like Nokia, Kyocera’s tough phone is VoLTE-ready with limited app support.
 Additionally, the 1,770mAh battery offers nearly three weeks of standby time.

 Samsung Galaxy Folder 2

-You might think of the Galaxy Z Fold and Galaxy Z Flip as Samsung’s return to the folding phone game, but you forget about the Galaxy Folder 2.
-This unique option is about as close as you’ll get to a smart flip phone.
+You might think of the Galaxy Z Fold and Galaxy Z Flip devices as Samsung’s return to the folding phone game, but you forget about the Galaxy Folder 2.
+This unique option is about as close as you’ll get to a smart flip phone with more style.
 It even shipped with Android Marshmallow on board.
 The phone launched in 2017, so it can be hard to find right now, but it’s packed with classic Samsung style.
 You get a 3.8-inch display, a Snapdragon 425 chipset, and an 8MP primary camera for your money, as well as a 5MP selfie shooter.